Errors and Warnings¶

 ¶

-Warns that there are multiple top level modules, that is modules not instantiated by any other module, and both modules were put on the command line (not in a library).
+Warns that multiple top-level modules are not instantiated by any other module, and both modules were put on the command line (not in a library).
 Three likely cases:

 1. A single module is intended to be the top.
-This warning then occurs because some low level instance is being read in, but is not really needed as part of the design.
+This warning then occurs because some low-level instance is being read in but is not needed as part of the design.
 The best solution for this situation is to ensure that only the top module is put on the command line without any flags, and all remaining library files are read in as libraries with

 -v